CISecurity/ControlsAssessmentSpecification/control-15/control-15.3.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Network
+	* - N/A
-	  - Detect
+	  - Identify
 	  - 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
+* Safeguard 15.1: Establish and Maintain an Inventory of Service Providers
+* Safeguard 15.2: Establish and Maintain a Service Provider Management Policy

 Inputs
 -----------
-#.
-The list of approved wireless access points connected to the network
-#.
-The list of WIDS sensors
+#. :code:`GV44`: Service Provider Inventory List
+#. :code:`GV45`: Service Provider Management Policy
+#. :code:`GV46`: Date of last review or update to service provider inventory

 Operations
 ----------
 #.
-For each WIDS sensor, enumerate the approved wireless access points covered
+Use Input 2 :code:`GV45` to determine if the enterprise policy includes classification process of service providers by one or more characteristics
+	#.
+If the process exists, M1 = 1
+	#.
+If the process does not exist, M1 = 0
+#.
+Compare date of Input 3 :code:`GV46` to current date and capture timeframe in months (M2)
+#.
+Review Input 1 :code:`GV45` and determine whether service providers are classified using one or more characteristic per the enterprise's policy
+	#.
+Identify and enumerate service providers with an assigned classification (M4)
+	#.
+Identify and enumerate service providers without a classification (M5)

 Measures
 --------
-* M1 - Count of approved wireless access points (from Input 1)
+* M1 = Output of Operation 1
-* M2 - Count of WIDS sensors (from Input 2)
+* M2 = Timeframe since last update or review of service provider inventory
-* M3 = List of approved wireless access points covered by WIDS sensors
+* M3 = Count of service providers in inventory
-* M4 = Count of M3
+* M4 = Count of service providers with classification
-* M5 = List of approved wireless access points not covered by WIDS sensors
-* M6 = Count of M5
+* M5 = Count of service providers without classification

 Metrics
 -------
+* If M1 is a 0, this safeguard receives a failing score.
+The other metrics don't apply.
+* If M2 is greater than twelve months, then this safeguard is measured at a 0 and receives a failing score.
+The other metrics don't apply.

 Coverage
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | Ratio of wireless access points covered by WIDS sensors to the total number of wireless access points
+	  - | The percentage of service providers with a classification
 	* - **Calculation**
-	  - :code:`M4 / M1`
+	  - :code:`M4 / M3`

 .. history
 .. authors